NovaPMV/Image-Finder/README.md

 ## A note from Nova

-This is the image sibling of my TikTok Sorter project — same idea, but for pictures instead of clips, and simpler under the hood since there's no ffmpeg or frames involved.
-Feel free to rip this apart and add any features (or fix any bugs) you see fit.
-Some things I'd like to add down the line: OCR for finding text in images, face/person detection, and color matching.
+This is super similar to my TikTok Sorter project — exact same layout, but for pictures instead of clips, and simpler under the hood since there's no ffmpeg or frames involved.
+Since I reused the same UI, it's not as optimized for displaying images, but it still works just fine.
+Feel free to mess around with the code if you want to make something that works a bit better.
 If you have any issues or suggestions, message me on Discord @novapmv.
 Hope you get some use out of it!